vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 ![ELECTRA model generator discriminator pre-training diagram](/images/electra-generator-discriminator.png)

-# ELECTRA Architecture and Methods
+# ELECTRA Model Architecture and Methods
 - Generator and discriminator same architecture
   - only embeddings or tokens and positional are shared
   - sharing more was not helping